laras126/wceu-2018/docs/index.md

 ### Part 0: Introductions (10:00 - 10:10)

-Lecture: Workshop Outline / Pair Programming 101

-Exercise:
 1. Introduce yourself to your partner:
-    [ ] Name
+    * Name
-    [ ] Your experience with WordPress
+    * Your experience with WordPress
-    [ ] A frustrating moment in development
+    * A frustrating moment in development
 2. Decide who will drive first

 ### Part 1: What _is_ Gutenberg?
 (10:15 - 10:25)

-Lecture: An overview of how Gutenberg works

-Exercise:
 1. Create a new post.
 2. Add a few blocks (one of them should be a paragraph block).
     * Adjust some settings for the paragraph block in the sidebar.